-Services are available from the Area Agencies on Aging located in each county of Pennsylvania.
-Anyone over 60 is entitled to a free assessment as well as information and referral for services.
-In addition, if income limits are met, services can be provided free of charge or at a nominal fee depending on income level.
+Services are available from the Area Agencies on Aging in each Pennsylvania county.
+Anyone over 60 is entitled to a free assessment, information, and referral for services.
+In addition, if income limits are met, services can be provided free of charge or at a nominal fee, depending on income level.
 The numbers for area agencies in the tri-county area are: